Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 CenterMark Williams

 The three-time All-Star remains the heart of the franchise, bringing elite scoring, playmaking, and leadership to the floor.
-While Booker has spent time at both guard spots in recent seasons, he may return to his natural shooting guard role this year, depending on who Phoenix puts at point guard.
-With roster changes still in motion, Booker’s role could shift slightly, but his place in the starting five is set in stone.
-Booker has +18000 odds to win MVP at sportsbooks in Arizona
+While Booker has spent time at both guard spots in recent seasons, he will return to point guard.
+But Booker’s role could shift slightly throughout the season, but his place in the starting five is set in stone.
+Booker has +100000 odds to win MVP at sportsbooks in Arizona

 Center Mark Williams

-The Phoenix Suns landed a promising big man by acquiring Mark Williams from Charlotte.
-Williams brings a blend of productivity and athleticism—he’s a strong rim-runner, pick-and-roll finisher, and offensive rebounder, addressing a key deficiency for Phoenix.
+The Phoenix Suns landed a promising big man by acquiring Mark Williams from Charlotte last season.
+Williams brings a blend of productivity and athleticis, he’s a strong rim-runner, pick-and-roll finisher, and offensive rebounder, addressing a key deficiency for Phoenix.
 He averaged 15.3 points, 10.2 rebounds, and 1.2 blocks per game last season, shooting a robust 60.4% from the field.

 Examining the Phoenix Suns’ 2025-26 Bench

-Below is how the Suns' bench stacked up last season.
+Below is how the Suns' bench stacks up this season.

 Position2nd3rd4th